 - Though teamwork is important (see 4), in a smaller business it is often the owner-manager who must drive the project.

-In practice, most new product development is incremental - improving on an existing product.
-Compared with starting a product from scratch, this is relatively straightforward.
+In practice, most new product development is incremental.
+This means you improve an existing product.
+Compared with starting from scratch, this is relatively straightforward.

 2 Reducing the risks